ufgabiira/ufgabiira/README.md

 - 👋 Hi, I’m @ufgabiira 🇧🇷
-- 👀 I’m interested in web development with Javascript & Node.js
 - 🧗🏽 Likes to explore with new languages and technologies
-- 🌱 I’m currently studying Software Development at Estácio de Sá
+- 🌱 Análise e Desenvolvimento de Sistemas at Universidade Estácio de Sá
 - 💬 Reach me out on twitter [@gabiira](https://twitter.com/gabiira)

 <!---